 School Ethos 6

 Principles 6

 Aims of the Climate for Learning Policy 6

 Strategies to promote a Positive Climate for Learning 7

 'PRIDE' 7

 Rewards 8

 Whole School 9

 The College Competition 10

 Queue Jumper Pass 10

 Pastoral Curriculum / Assemblies 10

 Noticeboards 10

 Rewarding Progress 11

 School Rewards 11

 Termly Rewards Trips 11

 Residential Trips 11

 Ambassadors Rewards Group 11

 Inter-College Sports Events 11

 Attendance 12

 Termly Rewards 12

 Year 11 Prom 12

 Achieving Outstanding Behaviour 12

 Preventative discipline 12

 Corrective discipline 13

 Supportive discipline 13

 The Behaviour Management Structure (Procedures) 14

 Managing Unsatisfactory Behaviour 14

 Roles and Responsibilities 14

 Students are expected to: 15

 Governors are asked to: 15

 Parents are expected to: 15

-All staff are expected to: 14
+All staff are expected to: 15

-Subject and Classroom Support Statt are expected to: 14
+Subject and Classroom Support Statt are expected to: 15

-Form Tutors are expected to: 15
+Form Tutors are expected to: 16

-Head of College/ Head of Year are expected to: 15
+Head of College/ Head of Year are expected to: 16

+Assistant Head of Year are expected to: 16

-The Head of Faculty/Head of Department are expected to: 16
+The Head of Faculty/Head of Department are expected to: 17

-The Inclusion Team are expected to: 16
+The Inclusion Team are expected to: 17

-The SENCO is expected to: 16
+The SENCO is expected to: 17

-The Senior Leadership Team are expected to: 16
+The Senior Leadership Team are expected to: 17

-Types of Consequences used to promote a Positive Climate for Learning 17
+Types of Consequences used to promote a Positive Climate for Learning 18

 PLLD / LLD and Standards Concern 18

 The 3 Step Behaviour Plan 18

-Behaviour categories / Consequences 18
+Behaviour categories / Consequences 19

 Detentions 19

 Internal exclusion 20

 PAD (Student Achievement Department) 21

 Reports 21

 Key Stage 3/4 Reporting system 22

 Pastoral Support Plan (PSP) 22

 Attendance for Learning 23

 Expectations - School 19

 Expectations - Parents 24

 Expectations - Students 25

 Registration 26

 Absences 26

 Students leaving and returning to School during the School day 27

 Truancy 28

 First day response 28

-Penalty notices
+Penalty notices 28

 Routines and Procedures for a Positive Climate for Learning 29

-Uniform and appearance
+Uniform and appearance 30

-Jewellery
+Jewellery 32

-Additional Information Regarding School Rules
+Additional Information Regarding School Rules 33

-Mobile Phones
+Mobile Phones 34

-Confiscation of Items
+Confiscation of Items 35

 Inappropriate language 35

 Damage to property 35

 Out of bounds 35

 Truancy 36

 Misuse of computer equipment 36

 Offensive conduct to other students 37

 Offensive conduct to members of staff 37

 Deliberate classroom disruption 37

-Theft 38
+Theft 37

 Smoking 38

-Alcohol & drug-related offences 39
+Alcohol & drug-related offences 38

-Possession or use of an offensive weapon 39
+Possession or use of an offensive weapon 38

 Possession of other offensive items 39

-Obstruction of justice 40
+Obstruction of justice 39

-Improper conduct 40
+Improper conduct 39

 Consequences 39

 Professional Guidance 40

 Definition of School Jurisdiction 40

 Social Media Sites 40

 Exclusion 40

 Searching and Confiscation 42

 Searching with consent 42

 Establishing grounds for a search 43

 Location and extent of a search 43

 Informing parents 43

 Searching without consent 43

 Anti - Social Behaviour 44

 The Police 44

 When to call the Police 44

 Use of Force 45

 What is reasonable force?
 45

 Who can use reasonable force?
 45

 When can reasonable force be used?
 46

 Communicating the school's approach to the use of force 46

 Telling parents when force has been used on their child 46

 What happens if a student complains when force is used on them?
 47

 Form examples 47

 Anti-Bullying Statement of intent 56

 What is Bullying 57

 Signs & Symptoms 59

 Anti Bullying Strategies 60

 Procedures for dealing with incidents 61

 Role of Governors 62

 Role of Parents 62

 Drug and Substance misuse procedures 63

 Application of this procedure 64

 Purpose 64

 Practice 64

 Key Responsibilities 64

 Statement of Intent 65

 Management of substance misuse at School 65

 Incidents on school trips 66

 Drug Education 67

 Dealing with a major drug related incident 68

 Confidentiality guide to staff 68

 Home School Agreement 71